Open-ET/flux-data-qaqc/README.rst

 flux-data-qaqc
 ================

-A Python package for correcting/validating the surface energy balance for `FLUXNET climate station data <https://fluxnet.fluxdata.org>`_ (or other climate station data) using techniques that adjust latent energy and sensible heat fluxes.
-Major functionality includes parsing of climate time series, performing QA/QC routines, and generating visualizations of corrected energy balance components and radiative-turbulent flux ratios at daily and monthly frequencies.
+A Python package for correcting/validating the surface energy balance for `FLUXNET <https://fluxnet.fluxdata.org>`_ (or other eddy covariance station data) using techniques that adjust latent energy and sensible heat fluxes.
+Other major functionalities includes parsing of climate time series, performing QA/QC routines, and generating visualizations of corrected energy balance components and radiative-turbulent flux ratios at daily and monthly frequencies.
 The software is currently in early development.

 Documentation
 -------------